BenKosSoft/crycur/README.md

 # Implementing Cryptocurrency with Block Chains

 &nbsp;&nbsp;&nbsp;&nbsp;
-In cryptocurrency systems, miners approve transactions by running the proof-of-work (PoW) algorithm
+In cryptocurrency systems, miners approve transactions by running the proof-of-work (calculate_pow) algorithm

 **Implemented by:**